KRFOSS/kali-docs/nethunter/nethunter-canarsenal/index.md

 ### Can-Utils : CanDump

-Used to dump CAN traffic to an output file.
+Used to dump CAN Bus traffic to an output file.

 ***CanDump - Settings Prerequisite :***